-These figures should include payments made to or deducted on your behalf by NHS Pension Scheme employing authorities in respect of GP SOLO income.
-They include a credit for employer contributions deemed to have been paid by that employing authority, and which are entered on the payment system as relating to the pension year ended 31 March 2021 or the particular period of scheme membership
+These figures should include payments made to or deducted on your behalf by NHS Pension Scheme EAs in respect of GP solo income.
+They include a credit for employer contributions deemed to have been paid by that EA, and which are entered on the payment system as relating to the pension year ended 31 March 2022 or the particular period of scheme membership.

-The entries will reflect the totals from boxes D, E and F of all your GP SOLO forms relating to income for the year or period 2020/21.
-This will be the case even where the income assessed on this certificate as pensionable is for an accounting year other than the pension year (that is, a non-March year-end).
-The contributions shown in these boxes will always be those from April to March.
+The entries will reflect the totals from boxes D, E and F of all your GP solo forms relating to income for the year or period 2021/22.
+This will be the case even where the income assessed on this certificate as pensionable is for an accounting year

-Out of Hours providers registered as NHS Pension Scheme employing authorities are listed in Annex B.
+OOH providers registered as NHS Pension Scheme EAs are listed in Annex B.

-Boxes 93 to 96: Contributions due less contributions paid (GP SOLO income)
+Boxes 93 to 96: Contributions due less contributions paid (GP solo income)

-These are the final payable (or refundable) GP SOLO contributions for 2020/21 after taking account of the contributions that have already been paid.
+These are the final payable (or refundable) GP solo contributions for 2021/22 after taking account of the contributions that have already been paid.

-Box 97: Total under/over payment (GP SOLO income)
+Box 97: Total under/over payment (GP solo income)

-This is the total of the GP SOLO contribution adjustments in boxes 93 to 96.
+This is the total of the GP solo contribution adjustments in boxes 93 to 96.